 Obviously, if you do this, it is important that you also tell the employee what it means.
-As Chapter 1 of this guide explains, you could use an equality policy to do this, or you could just discuss it with them, or you could give them this guide to read.
+You could use an equality policy to do this, or you could just discuss it with them, or you could give them this guide to read.
 But it is important that they are clear on what equality law says they must and must not do, or you may be held legally responsible for what they do.